Block 185: History

+On January 31, 2019, while it was still under construction, Brandywine announced that Google would lease the entire building.
+The lease expires in 2038, however, amid the COVID-19 recession, Google delayed moving employees into the building, even after its 2022 completion, and the building remained empty through early 2025.

+The same day as Brandywine's announcement of Google's lease, the Austin American-Statesman released the first renderings.

+In December 2024 Cousins Properties announced that they would be acquiring Block 185 for $521.8 million, the largest purchase of an office property in Austin in 2024.

 Architecture

 The building's unique design is due, in part, to setback requirements owing to its proximity to Shoal Creek and Lady Bird Lake.
 On the south side fronting Lady Bird Lake, this setback manifests itself as a series of receding terraces.
-On the west side, facing Shoal Creek, the tower's curtain-wall glass façade curves away from the creek, giving the building a sailboat like appearance.
+On the west side, facing Shoal Creek, the tower's curtain-wall glass façade curves away from the creek, giving the building a sailboat-like appearance.
 The tower has been called "the single most impressive skyscraper design we’ve seen in the city since the debut of the Frost Bank Tower".